Transition between radial and toroidal orders in a trimer-based magnetic metasurface: Magnetic dipole moments hybridization in a metasurface

 The obtained spectral curves suggest that in the selected frequency range, only the electric parts of the electric dipole ($\textbf{p}^\textrm{E}$) and toroidal dipole ($\textbf{T}^\textrm{E}$) moments make a significant contribution to the studied resonant state (we have not presented here the contribution of the magnetic part of the toroidal dipole moment ($\textbf{T}^\textrm{H}$) because of its negligible value).
 The small magnitude of the overall magnetic dipole moment $\textbf{m}$ is explained by the fact that, due to the specific symmetry of the trimer, the magnetic dipole moments of individual resonators are mutually compensated in the cluster.
 As $H_0$ increases, the resonant frequency of the collective MD mode experiences a redshift, and the magnitude of the toroidal dipole moment noticeably increases.
 The most remarkable feature is that with the change in $H_0$, there is also a rearrangement in the order of the magnetic dipole moments belonging to the collective MD mode.

 First of all, one can see from the patterns of the electromagnetic field distributions plotted within the unit cell that the appearance of the fields in each ferrite disk closely resembles that of the MD mode of the single resonator, and for all selected values of the magnetic bias field $H_0$, there are just different manifestations of the same collective MD mode.
 The evolution of this collective mode consists in the fact that as $H_0$ increases, the individual magnetic moment in each disk undergoes a sequential clockwise rotation.
-At the extreme fixed values of $H_0=3.4$~kOe [Fig.~\ref{fig:fig5}(a)] and $H_0=5.0$~kOe [Fig.~\ref{fig:fig5}(f)], the arrangement of magnetic dipole moments in the trimer corresponds to the radial and toroidal order, respectively, while in-between [Figs.~\ref{fig:fig5}(b-e)], this arrangement has an intermediate order.
+At the extreme fixed values of $H_0=3.4$~kOe [Fig.~\ref{fig:fig7}(a)] and $H_0=5.0$~kOe [Fig.~\ref{fig:fig7}(f)], the arrangement of magnetic dipole moments in the trimer corresponds to the radial and azimuthal order, respectively, while in-between [Figs.~\ref{fig:fig7}(b-e)], this arrangement has an intermediate order.

-This transformation from the radial to toroidal order resembles a phase transition in solids and is accompanied by a change in the localization of the electric field in the central part of the cluster.
+This transformation from the radial to azimuthal order resembles a phase transition in solids and is accompanied by a change in the localization of the electric field in the central part of the cluster.
 Remarkably, at the stage of existence of the radial order, the electric field intensity has a local minimum in the center of the cluster and six bright hotspots on the periphery of the disks.
-Contrariwise, in the toroidal order, it has a bright hotspot in the center of the cluster and three less bright hotspots on the periphery of the disks.
+Contrariwise, in the azimuthal order, it has a bright hotspot in the center of the cluster and three less bright hotspots on the periphery of the disks.
+To be specific, the amplitude of the electric field at the center of the trimer for these orders differs by a factor of ten.

 The observed feature makes it possible to realize control over the operating regimes of the trimer-based magnetic metasurface by tuning the strength of the external magnetic field.
-More precisely, the near-field coupling between the particles forming meta-atoms depends on the strength of the bias magnetic field, which changes the character of electromagnetic excitation of the metasurface from the radial order to the toroidal one.
-Due to the distinctive field configurations of these orders, the proposed metasurface can be considered for designing magnetic field sensors and magnetic field-controlled and nonreciprocal devices (e.g., see Refs. \cite{Mund_PhysRevB_2021, Marinov_2023}).
+More precisely, the near-field coupling between the particles forming meta-atoms depends on the strength of the bias magnetic field, which changes the character of electromagnetic excitation of the metasurface from the radial order to the azimuthal one.
+Due to the distinctive field configurations of these orders, the proposed metasurface can be considered for designing magnetic field-controlled and nonreciprocal devices and magnetic field sensors (e.g., see Refs. \cite{Mund_PhysRevB_2021, Marinov_2023}).